plgd-dev/doc/content/en/tutorials/create-delete-device-resources.md

 toc: true
 ---

-# Creating Resources
-## Description
+## Creating resources

-Device with collection resource allows dynamic creation of resources.
+Device with a collection resource allows dynamic creation of resources.
 The created resource can only be of a well defined type (see call to `oc_collections_add_rt_factory` in [Guide](#define-constructor-and-destructor)) and all created resources are contained within the collection.

-## Guide
+### How to create a resource

-To develop your own device you can examine the example in [cloud_server](https://github.com/iotivity/iotivity-lite/blob/master/apps/cloud_server.c).
-Lets examine the example to identify the necessary steps that allow a device to dynamically create resources on a collection.
+To develop your own device you can check the example in [cloud_server](https://github.com/iotivity/iotivity-lite/blob/master/apps/cloud_server.c).
+Lets examine the code to identify the necessary steps that allow a device to dynamically create resources in a collection.

-### Create a collection resource
+#### Create a collection resource

 ```C
 oc_resource_t* col = oc_new_collection(NULL, "/switches", 1, 0);
 oc_resource_bind_resource_type(col, "oic.wk.col");
 ```

-For precise description of arguments of given functions please refer to the iotivity-lite documentation.
+For precise description of the arguments of the given functions please refer to the iotivity-lite documentation.

-### Determine which resource types can populate the collection
+#### Determine which resource types can populate the collection

 ```C
 oc_collection_add_supported_rt(col, "oic.r.switch.binary");
 ```

-Supported resource types are visible through `oic.if.baseline` interface in a property `rts` of the collection.
+Supported resource types are visible through `oic.if.baseline` interface in the `rts` property of the collection.

-### Enable create operation on the collection resource
+#### Enable create operation on the collection resource

 ```C
 oc_resource_bind_resource_interface(col, OC_IF_CREATE);
 ```

-Supporting creating resource is visible through `oic.if.baseline` interface in a property `if` of the collection.
-The property must contains `oic.if.create` interface.
+Supporting creating of resources is visible through `oic.if.baseline` interface in the `if` property of the collection.
+To support creation of resources the property must contain the `oic.if.create` interface.

-### Define constructor and destructor
+#### Define constructor and destructor

 ```C
 oc_collections_add_rt_factory("oic.r.switch.binary", new_switch_instance, free_switch_instance);
 ```

 ```C
 typedef struct oc_switch_t
 {